 Around the house and garden

-Interestingly, coconut oil is soft and gentle, but also strong enough to condition materials such as wood and iron.
-Its anti-microbial properties make it a powerful green alternative for synthetically produced cleaning and conditioning agents.
+While it’s soft and gentle, it’s also strong enough to condition materials such as wood and iron.
+Its antimicrobial properties make it a powerful green alternative to synthetically produced cleaning and conditioning agents.

-It’s a versatile and efficient product for your house and garden.
-Besides being a sustainable choice for your health and for the environment, it can save you a lot of money.
+It’s a sustainable choice for your health and for the environment, plus it can save you a lot of money.

-Should you only use unrefined virgin coconut oil as many people claim?
-Do you need a different coconut oil to fry with?
-Can you eat the same coconut oil that you use for your hair?
+Should you only use virgin oil?
+Do you need a different oil to fry with?
+Can you eat the same oil that you use for your hair?